jamesmcm/jamesmcm.github.io/source/_posts/2020-05-06-a-practical-introduction-to-async-programming-in-rust.markdown

 (as we never allow the creation of more).

-Note that we could use the `join!` macro here instead of allocating a `FuturesUnordered` we will see an example of this later.
+Note that we could use the `join!` macro here instead of allocating a `FuturesUnordered`, we will see an example of this later.
 However, that is only practical for a small number of Futures.

-We can also force Tokio to only use one thread by putting arguments in the annotation for our main function:
+We can also force Tokio to only use one thread by putting arguments in the attribute for our main function:

 ```rust
 #[tokio::main(core_threads = 1, max_threads = 1)]